hahayonghuming/JianyuSu.github.io/_pages/cv.md

 {% include base_path %}
 Summary
 ======
-Passionate about Machine Learning and its applications.
+Passionate about Machine Learning and autonomous driving.
 Experienced in computer vision, natural language processing and reinforcement learning.
 Actively involved in writing proposals as well as conducting research.
 Promote inter-discipline research with fellow doctoral students from different departments as well as researchers from other institutions.

 Education
 ======
-* Ph.D. in Systems Engineering, University of Virginia, 2021 (expected)
+* Ph.D. in Systems Engineering, University of Virginia, 2021
 * M.E. in Systems Engineering, Univerisity of Virginia, 2016
 * B.S. in Environmental Engineering, Beijing Institute of Technology, 2015

 Work experience
 ======
+* July 2021: Expected to join autonomous driving team @ JD.com as a doctoral management trainee
 * Spring 2021: Research Scientist Intern (Cooperative Automated Driving)
   * Toyota InfoTech Labs, Mountain View, CA
   * Build high fidelity highway on-ramp simulation based on SUMO